britt/teleprompter/README.md

-# Prompt CMS
+# Teleprompter

-Prompt CMS is a project for managing prompts for Large Language Model (LLM) applications at runtime on Cloudflare and Cloudflare Workers.
+Teleprompter is a project for managing prompts for Large Language Model (LLM) applications at runtime on Cloudflare and Cloudflare Workers.
 This system provides a robust solution for handling prompts with versioning, metadata tracking, and runtime management capabilities.

 ## Features